top of page

 Students must adhere to the following:

 • Cell phones must be turned off and stored while participating in fieldwork placement unless instructed otherwise by preceptor.
-In the case of an emergency, the student should request permission from his/her preceptor and/or clients to use the cell phone.
-Personal texting, messaging, or calling is not allowed during fieldwork hours unless otherwise instructed by preceptor.
+In the case of an emergency, the student should request permission from their preceptor and/or clients to use the cell phone.
+Personal texting, messaging, or calling is not allowed during fieldwork hours unless otherwise instructed by their preceptor.

 • Other personal electronic devices are also not to be used during fieldwork placements without approval of the preceptor.